NHLBI-MR/ISMRM2019_demo/GE_converter_demo/ge_to_ismrmrd_converter/README.md

     gadgetron_ismrmrd_client -f testdata.h5 -c fieldMapFloat.xml
     ```

-1. Now, navigate to the folder with the sample EPI data, and try to reconstruct as above, i.e.
+1. Now, in the 'converter' container, navigate to the folder with the sample EPI data, and try to reconstruct as above, i.e.

    ```bash
    pfile2ismrmrd -v -l libp2i-generic.so -p GenericConverter -x $GE_TOOLS_HOME/share/ge-tools/config/epiRT.xsl ScanArchive_301496MR3T6MR_20180829_083635165.h5
    ```

-   This should fail.
+   This should fail (i.e. number of converted acquisitions stored is 0).

 1. Use the converter that properly handles EPI data: